pikvm/pikvm/docs/vnc.md

 3. ??? tip "Optional for *non-TigerVNC* clients: Change the keybobard layout for non-US keyboard"

-        Some clients does not support direct keyboard access.
+        This step is nessessory if you're using a client that does not support the direct keyboard access.

-        Edit the file `/etc/kvmd/override.yaml` and add your layout for the client:
+        In this case you can force the client layout in `/etc/kvmd/override.yaml`:

         ```yaml
         vnc: